juhasztibi/map/README.md

 ### Installing

-Run `npm run start` to get started with the application.
+Run `npm install` then `npm run start` to get started with the application.

 ### Compatibility